dennislee22/Nifi-agenticAI/README.md

 {"sentiment":[{"label":"negative","score":0.9951584935188293}]}
 ```

-## Feedback Presentation
+## Act & Learn
-Grafana connects to PostgreSQL and visualizes the sentiment labels in real time, offering live feedback on how viewers are reacting to the promotion.
+Grafana connects to PostgreSQL as the source and visualizes the sentiment labels in real time, offering live feedback on how viewers are reacting to the promotion.

 <img width="1429" alt="image" src="https://github.com/user-attachments/assets/14399099-1bca-4186-af6e-c057f7cb913e" /><br>